yangzhou6666/ASRProphet/models/wav2vec2_asr/run_wav2vec-base.md

 ```
 for model in "wav2vec-base"
 do
-  for seed in 1 2 3
+  for seed in 3
   do
-    for accent in "YDCK" "YKWK" "THV" "TLV"
+    for accent in "YKWK"
     do
-      cuda_devices=5
+      cuda_devices=7
       echo $accent seed $seed cuda $cuda_devices
       CUDA_VISIBLE_DEVICES=$cuda_devices python3 -u infer_error_model.py \
         --batch_size=64 \